gkwa/distinctdeer/README.md

 ## Motivation

 When rapidly prototyping and experimenting with new ideas, starting with a clean slate is crucial to keeping a clear head.
-This tool `distinctdeer`, addresses two key challenges in the iterative development process:
+This tool `distinctdeer,` addresses two key challenges in the iterative development process:

 1. The need to eliminate time spent thinking up project names by quickly fetching them from a predefined list
 2. Keeping track of which project names have been used